 7. Take Feedback from Team Members

-After you’ve created the course, it is time to take inputs from your team members - graphic designers, instructional designers, subject matter experts, project managers, and quality analysts.
+After you’ve created the course, it is time to take inputs from your team members - such as graphic designers, instructional designers, subject matter experts, project managers, and quality analysts.
 This is a critical part of the review process to ensure that you achieve your shared project objectives.
 You can use a good feedback tool for the same.

 During this exercise, it will become clear whether you are adhering to the course objectives, or where there are any major design flaws, which you perhaps didn’t notice earlier.
 It will also become apparent whether all the components of the course are in the right place and serving their purpose.